-Hawthorne Heights is a pop-punk group formed in 2001 in Dayton, Ohio.
-They were originally known as A Day In The Life, but after releasing an album and an EP, they changed their name to Hawthorne Heights.
+Hawthorne Heights is an emo-pop band formed in 2001 in Dayton, Ohio.
+They were originally known as A Day in the Life, but after releasing a demo and then an EP followed by considerable line-up shifts, they changed their name to Hawthorne Heights.

 Tropes associated with Hawthorne Heights